-Here in this paper, we would like to continue investigating the effects caused by the Lorentz violation in HL scenario, but at this time analyzing, in a $(1+2)-$dimensional conical spacetime, the induced bosonic current considering the presence of a magnetic flux on the top of the cone, and also the presence of a circular boundary concentric with it.
-Our main objective is to calculate the vacuum currents in the regions inside and outside the circle.
-Having obtained the corresponding analytical expressions, we intend to analyze their most important features.
+In the present paper, we continue the investigation of the effects caused by Lorentz violation within the HL scenario.
+Specifically, we analyze the induced bosonic current in a $(1+2)$-dimensional conical spacetime in the presence of a magnetic flux located at the apex of the cone and a concentric circular boundary.
+Our main objective is to calculate the vacuum currents in the regions inside and outside the circular boundary.
+Having obtained the corresponding analytical expressions, we then investigate their main physical properties and discuss their most important features.

-This paper is organized as follows: In Section \ref{sec2} we present the background geometry associated with the conical planar system, and the explicit expression for the three-vector potential associated with the magnetic flux.
-Considering the modified Klein-Gordon equation and the Robin boundary condition imposed to the charged field at the circular boundary, we calculate the complete sets of normalized wave-functions.
-By using the mode summation formula, we obtain the positive frequency Wightman functions for both regions of the space.
-As we will see the corresponding Wightman functions are expressed in terms of the boundary-free contributions plus a boundary-induced ones.
-In Section \ref{sec3} we investigate the vacuum bosonic currents for both regions.
-There we will see that only azimuthal currents are induced.
-Also we provide some asymptotic behaviors for the boundary-induced currents.
-In Section \ref{conc} we summarize the most relevant results obtained.
-In this paper we will use the units $\hbar =G=c=1$.
+This paper is organized as follows.
+In Section \ref{sec2}, we present the background geometry associated with the conical planar system and the explicit expression for the three-vector potential associated with the magnetic flux.
+Considering the modified Klein-Gordon equation and the Robin boundary condition imposed on the charged field at the circular boundary, we calculate the complete set of normalized wave functions.
+By using the mode-summation formula, we obtain the positive-frequency Wightman functions for both regions of the spacetime.
+As we will see, the corresponding Wightman functions are expressed as the sum of a boundary-free contribution and a boundary-induced one.
+In Section \ref{sec3}, we investigate the vacuum bosonic currents in both regions.
+There, we show that only azimuthal currents are induced.
+We also present some asymptotic behaviors of the boundary-induced currents.
+In Section \ref{conc}, we summarize the main results obtained in this work.
+Throughout the paper, we use units such that $\hbar = G = c = 1$.